For an optimal site experience, we recommend using a different browser.

 • Procurement questionnaires requiring third party suppliers to state what steps they take to comply with the Modern Slavery Act 2015;

-• Procurement agreements requiring third party suppliers to comply with applicable laws and regulations and permit Chubb to terminate relationships where they fail to do so;
+• Robust contract terms in our agreements with third party suppliers requiring them to comply with modern slavery laws and regulations and permitting Chubb to terminate such relationships where they fail to comply;

 • Subjecting key business transactions to both on boarding and periodic regulatory screening;